Canada Strong Pass 2026 savings in Ontario

-This summer-long initiative invites you to experience the country’s diverse natural landscapes and vibrant cultural heritage, with free or discounted access to stunning destinations.
 From the island-dotted waters of Thousand Islands National Park to beloved cultural institutions like the Canadian Museum of Nature, it opens the door to the places, people and stories that make Canada and Ontario so unique.
+In addition, enjoy travel deals and perks with VIA Rail.

-The Canada Strong Pass offers free or discounted admission to VIA Rail train trips, select Parks Canada locations and national museums and galleries.
-You can use the Pass’ special pricing as many times as you like this summer, from June 20 to September 2, 2025.
+The Canada Strong Pass offers free or discounted admission to select Parks Canada locations and national museums and galleries, as well as savings on VIA Rail train trips from June 19 to September 7, 2026.

-Everyone is eligible to use the Canada Strong Pass, whether you live in Canada or are visiting from outside the country.
-There are no physical or virtual passes.
-All you need to do is arrive at one of the participating sites.
-However, keep in mind that some locations may require advance reservations, and due to limited capacity, certain sites may not be able to accommodate all visitors.
+The pass is eligible to all, including Canadians and visitors from outside the country.
+There are no physical or virtual passes; you can access the savings directly at participating sites.
+However, note that some locations may require advance reservations, and due to limited capacity, certain sites may not accommodate all visitors.

-Free or reduced admission to museums and galleries
+Free entry and savings at museums and galleries

-This summer, visit many of Canada’s national museums and galleries for free or with reduced admission.
-Participating museums and galleries are offering free admission for children aged 17 and under and 50% off for youth aged 18 to 24.
-Here are a couple of the Ontario museums and galleries included in the Canada Strong Pass.
+Participating museums and galleries are offering free admission for children aged 17 and under and 50% off admission for visitors aged 18 to 24.
+Ontario museums and galleries offering savings with the Canada Strong Pass include:

 National Gallery of Canada